DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Upload data to a Dataset

 Now that we have a dataset created, we need to populate it with data.
-We need to read the csv and upload it as `multipart/form-data`.
+We need to read the csv and upload it as `multipart/form-data` with a POST request to the [/datasets/{datasetid}/in-progress/data/upload](https://api.edelweissdata.com/docs/index.html#operations-In_Progress-uploadDataToInProgressDataset) endpoint.
 The API expects the file to be passed as the `data` parameter

 **Code:**